 The Secretary conceded Ms Tomlin did not knowingly make a false statement or fail to comply with her obligations and it was accepted Ms Tomlin received the payments in good faith.
-However the Secretary contended it was not possible for Centrelink to calculate a person’s PPP based on a FTB income estimate because the payments are calculated differently.
+However, the Secretary contended it was not possible for Centrelink to calculate a person’s PPP based on an FTB income estimate because the payments are calculated differently.

 The Welfare Rights Centre argued that Centrelink had sufficient information to be aware that Ms Tomlin was being incorrectly paid, and the error was solely Centrelink’s.

 The Tribunal found Ms Tomlin complied with all reporting requirements set out in Centrelink documents sent to her after December 8, 2011.
 Further, the Tribunal noted “The Tribunal is not satisfied that Ms Tomlin – or any other person of reasonable mind – would be able to understand there are different reporting requirements for the income of a person’s partner for family tax benefit and parent payment (partnered)….By conflating information about the payment types of parenting payments and family tax benefit, the information provided in the documents from Centrelink was not only confusing but misleading.
 This was solely the administrative responsibility and error of Centrelink.”